mrNicky/web_scraping_selenium_directory_annuaire/README.md

 I use website: http://www.allo-reparateurs.fr to find what I need.

 ## search_like_dog("plombier", "75009")
-The output is a csv file, for personal of commercial purpose.
+The output is a csv file, for personal or commercial purpose.